kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

 {% endhighlight %}

 #### Sum Sequential Plays
-SequentialPlayCountReducer starts with the same reduction operation that LongSumReducer used to count track plays in the Song Count example, but diverges when emitting key/value pairs.
-Instead of passing the keys through the reducer, SequentialPlayCountReducer creates new keys based on the track ids in the SongBiGram keys.
-The new keys are simply the first track id from each biGram, while the second track id becomes part the SongCount value.
+`SequentialPlayCountReducer` starts with the same reduction operation that `LongSumReducer` used to count track plays in the `SongCount` example, but diverges when emitting key-value pairs.
+Instead of passing the keys through the reducer, `SequentialPlayCountReducer` creates new keys based on the track IDs in the `SongBiGram` keys.
+The new keys are simply the first track ID from each bi-gram, while the second track ID becomes part the `SongCount` value.

 {% highlight java %}
   protected void reduce(AvroKey<SongBiGram> key, Iterable<LongWritable> values, Context context)